Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/analysis.md

 one derivative and one free parameter, and primitive real numbers can be seen as derivative structures with zero order derivative and no free parameters.

 The workflow of computation of a derivatives of an expression `y=f(x)` is as follows.
-First we configure an input parameter `x` of type <a href="../apidocs/org/hipparchus/analysis/differentiation/DerivativeStructure.html"> DerivativeStructure</a> so it will drive the function to compute all derivatives up to order 3 for example.
-Then we compute `y=f(x)` normally by passing this parameter to the f function.
+First we configure a factory with the number of free parameters and the derivation order we want to use throughout the computation.
+Then we use it to create variables (one for each of the free parameters, here only one since the single free parameter is `x`) and constants that will be used for the rest of the computation.
+Variables, constants, intermediate values and final results will all be instances of <a href="../apidocs/org/hipparchus/analysis/differentiation/DerivativeStructure.html"> DerivativeStructure</a>.
+We compute `y=f(x)` normally by using all these instances just as we would use regular numbers (apart from the fact we must write things like `a.add(b)` instead of `a + b` as the Java languages does not support operator overriding).
 At the end, we extract from `y` the value and the derivatives we want.
-As we have specified 3<sup>rd</sup> order when we built `x`, we can retrieve the derivatives up to `\(3^{rd}\)` order from `y`.
-The following example shows that (the 0 parameter in the DerivativeStructure constructor will be explained in the next paragraph):
+As we have specified 3<sup>rd</sup> order when we built `x`, we can retrieve the derivatives up to 3<sup>rd</sup> order from `y`.
+The following example shows that:

     int params = 1;
     int order = 3;
+    DSFactory factory = new DSFactory(params, order);

     double xRealValue = 2.5;
-    DerivativeStructure x = new DerivativeStructure(params, order, 0, xRealValue);
+    DerivativeStructure x = factory.variable(0, xRealValue);
     DerivativeStructure y = f(x);
     System.out.println("y    = " + y.getValue();
     System.out.println("y'   = " + y.getPartialDerivative(1);
     System.out.println("y''  = " + y.getPartialDerivative(2);
     System.out.println("y''' = " + y.getPartialDerivative(3);

+with for example this definition for the `\(f(x) = \cos(1+x)\)` function:

+    public DerivativeStructure f(DerivativeStructure x) {
+        return x.add(1).cos();
+    }

-In fact, there are no notions of *variables* in the framework, so neither `x` nor `y` are considered to be variables per se.
+In fact, there are no special provisions for *variables* in the framework, so neither `x` nor `y` are considered to be variables per se.
 They are both considered to be
 <em>functions</em> and to depend on implicit free parameters which are represented only by
 indices in the framework.
 The `x` instance above is there considered by the framework to be a function of free parameter `p0` at index 0, and as `y` is computed from `x` it is the result of a functions composition and is therefore also a function of this `p0` free parameter.
 The `p0` is not represented by itself, it is simply defined implicitly by the 0 index above.
-This index is the third argument in the constructor of the `x` instance.
-What this constructor means is that we built `x` as a function that depends on one free parameter only (first constructor argument set to 1), that can be differentiated up to order 3 (second constructor argument set to 3), and which correspond to an identity function with respect to implicit free parameter number 0 (third constructor argument set to 0), with current value equal to 2.5 (fourth constructor argument set to 2.5).
-This specific constructor defines identity functions, and identity functions are the trick we use to represent variables (there are of course other constructors, for example to build constants or functions from all their derivatives if they are known beforehand).
+This index is the first argument in the call to the `variable` factory method to create the `x` instance.
+What this factory method means is that we built `x` as a function that depends on one free parameter only, that can be differentiated up to order 3 (as specified when the factory was configured), and which correspond to an identity function with respect to implicit free parameter number 0 (first factory method argument set to 0), with current value equal to 2.5 (second factory method argument set to 2.5).
+This specific factory method defines identity functions, and identity functions are the trick we use to represent variables (there are of course other constructors, for example to build constants or functions from all their derivatives if they are known beforehand).
 From the user point of view, the `x` instance can be seen as the `x` variable, but it is really the identity